-3.2.1 Getting an Evaluation License
+3.2.1 Setting Up Evaluation License

+- 1. Navigate to Administration | Structure | License Details. - 2.
+Look at the Current License section if there's no license there or if the license is expired, then you need to get an evaluation license or purchase a commercial license. - If Current License section says that you have a Free License, then your JIRA must be qualifying for automatic free license and no further action is needed from you.
+See When Structure is Available for Free (see page 143). - 3.
 To get a free 30-day unlimited-users evaluation license, follow Get Evaluation License link on the structure license page, or open evaluation license request page (http://almworks.com/structure/evaluate.html) directly.
 In latter case please enter your JIRA Server ID to get a correct license.